Commack High School's legendary band teacher retiring after 40 years

 Commack High School has many standout features, including its teachers!
 Over 30, including the principal, are Commack High graduates.

-As teachers, they're now making an impact on the students' lives, especially Dr. Frank Hanson, the legendary band teacher.
+As teachers, they're now making an impact on the students' lives, especially Dr. Frank Hansen, the legendary band teacher.

 Commack's legendary band leader retiring

-Like many at Commack High, Dr. Hanson made his mark on his students.
+Like many at Commack High, Dr. Hansen made his mark on his students.
 The ease with which he teaches music and his experience are legendary.

 "I have nothing but gratitude.
 I'm really, it's just an honor to get to be here every single day with these kids," he said.